On This Page

 Real Therapy Requires a Real-Time Connection

-But there’s an important caveat.
-Most therapists agree with us that real therapy requires a real-time connection.
+Most therapists agree that real therapy requires a real-time connection.
 For online therapy to accomplish the same things that in-person therapy can accomplish, you and your therapist need to be able to see and hear each other and respond to each other in real time.

 The Importance of Creating and Holding Space in Therapy